GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 Since timers are a source of excessive CPU use, we're going to continue to look at ways we can throttle them without breaking web content, and APIs we can add/change to meet use-cases.
-Personally, I'd like to eliminate the need for `animationInterval` in favour of efficient low-frequency animation callbacks.
+Personally, I'd like to eliminate the need for `animationInterval` in favor of efficient low-frequency animation callbacks.
 If you have any questions, please [reach out to me on Twitter](https://twitter.com/jaffathecake/)!